rledford/mongoqs/README.md

 | ParseAsDateTime |               | \*QField    | Instructs the processor to parse the field values as datetimes.                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | ParseAsObjectID |               | \*QField    | Instructs the processor to parse the field values as ObjectIDs.                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | ParseAsMeta     |               | \*QField    | Instructs the processor to parse the field value as a string and add it to the QResult Meta instead of thee QResult Filter.                                                                                                                                                                                                                                                                                                                                                             |

+### About Meta Fields

+Meta fields allow query parameters to be accepted by the processor but not added to the QResult Filter.
+The Meta values will appear in the QResult Meta property which is of type `map[string]string`.
+It is the developer's responsibility to parse and validate the Meta values in the QResult.
+Meta fields can be configured with aliases and a Default method.

+Meta fields may be useful for allowing clients to specify options, like allowing the request to specify a `pageMarker` (or similar) which would likely be the ObjectID of the last document in a previous query that the request handler could then use to modify the QResult Filter to include an additional parameter that queries the collection appropriately.

 ## Query Strings